MIND-BODY PSYCHOTHERAPY

 Each session may include:

-Conversation and reflection, grounded in safety and relational attunement
+• Conversation and reflection that is grounded in safety and relational attunement

-Somatic tracking, noticing how emotions and memories show up in the body
+• Somatic tracking to notice how emotions and memories show up in the body

-Creative integration, when useful — through movement, visualization, or expressive exercises
+• Creative integration, when appropriate, through movement, visualization, or expressive arts

-Our work is guided by your needs and longings.
+Our work is guided by your needs and intentions.

 Some days may feel quiet and reflective.
-Other days we may explore something from your past, navigate a trigger from the present, or bring attention to what’s unspoken — but alive — in your body.
+Other times we may explore an old wound, tend to a present-day trigger, or bring attention to something wordless but alive in your body.

 Therapy is not about fixing what’s broken.

-It’s about coming into relationship with your full self — your pain, your wisdom, your complexity, your capacity.
+It’s about coming into relationship with your authentic self — your emotional wounds, your wisdom, your origins, your complexity, and your capacity to grow.

-And from that place, beginning to experience life differently.
+And from that curious place, beginning to live a more embodied life.